 3. Reduces Hunger

 One of the main bonuses of the South Beach Diet is that you shouldn’t feel hungry like you may on other diets.
 In fact, skim through South Beach Diet reviews and you’re unlikely to see too many complaints about hunger levels, especially compared to other more restrictive diets.

 Research has shown that eating diets high in carbohydrates can increase levels of ghrelin, also known as the “hunger hormone,” which acts as a hunger cue for your body.

-The South Beach diet focuses on limiting carbohydrate intake and choosing high-fiber, whole grains instead, which can digest more slowly and help keep you feeling full.
+The South Beach Diet focuses on limiting carbohydrate intake and choosing high-fiber foods and whole grains instead, which can digest more slowly and help keep you feeling full.